ejt215/interview/README.md

 ## Provided
 There are three interfaces provided.
-Please use them to construct your program
+Please use them to construct your program.
+You are free to make modifications to the interfaces if you feel it yields a better design.

 1. Reader
 2. Writer
 3. Processor

 Additionally, there is a utility to parse a CSV line which you are free to use or not use
+> Helpful resouces:
+> 1. Apache Commons CSV api docs: https://commons.apache.org/proper/commons-csv/archives/1.5/apidocs/index.html

+Also, there is a test in the test directory (ProcessorTest) to check your progress.

 ## Expected output